 (iv) The Company has complied with the number of layers prescribed under the Companies Act, 2013.

-(vi) The Company do not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.
+(vi) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.

-(vii) The Company have not traded or invested in Crypto currency or Virtual Currency during the financial year.
+(vii) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.

-(viii) The Company do not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).
+(viii) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act,1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

 (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever (“Ultimate Beneficiaries”) by or on behalf of the Company